glideroggan/dream/readme.md

 ## interval based tasks
 Would be nice to get a bit more things happening, if we could do like in the life cycle service, but for other things, like loan due payments coming in, then it would actually look like a real bank account
-- 🔧loan application sim
+- ✔️loan application sim
-- transaction simulation
+- ✔️transaction simulation
 - create a simulation of card activation by letting the card go through the activation process
   - ✔️change how products work first
     We first need one product catalog on localstorage then we can start with having user_products, as they should be stored in there in the state they are in, and only activated once the state is in the final state
   - create a lifecycleService for cards
     - it should save the time of the last step
-    - when active on the site, the simulation should run, start from main
+    - ✔️when active on the site, the simulation should run, start from main
     - steps
       - pending
       - processing